 V. Work on the topic of the lesson

-- Russian oral folk art is distinguished by an extraordinary richness and originality of genres, themes, heroes.
-It is rooted in the ancient Slavic artistic culture.
-Folklore has come a long way of development and reflected the work and life, the ideals of the Russian people.
-Folklore expressed the ardent and sincere love of the Russian people for their Motherland, about which the proverb says: "Great is the Svyatoi Russian land, and everywhere the sun is!"
+- Russian oral folk art is distinguished by its extraordinary richness and originality of genres, themes, and heroes.
+Its roots go back to ancient Slavic artistic culture.
+Folklore has come a long way in development and reflected the work and life, the ideals of the Russian people.
+Folklore expressed the ardent and sincere love of the Russian people for their Motherland, about which the proverb says: “Great is the Holy Russian land, and everywhere there is sunshine!”

-(The teacher and students make a table for the conversation questions.)
+(The teacher and students make a table based on the conversation questions.)

 How are folklore and literary works created?

-Have you seen the name of their author on the covers of the books "Russian Fairy Tales", "Proverbs and Sayings"?
+Have you seen the name of their author on the covers of the books “Russian Fairy Tales” and “Proverbs and Sayings”?
 Why?

 What genres (types) of folklore do you know?
 (Fairy tales, tales, epics, songs, proverbs, sayings)